-Both Cities offer opt-in composting programs to reduce the weight of household trash (which reduces tipping fees) while producing a nutrient-rich fertilizer.
-Beverly residents can sign up for paid subscription curbside pick-up and receive a \$20 rebate on the annual trash fee.
-Salem's program allows residents to bring food waste to select locations around the city for free, like Mack Park.
-Residents can also compost on their own or sign up for paid subscription services (beyond the incentivized service, in Beverly's case).
+Residents of both cities have composting options to reduce household trash while producing a nutrient-rich fertilizer.
+Beverly residents can sign up for paid subscription curbside pick-up and receive a \$20 rebate on the annual trash fee along with other incentives.
+Salem's program also allows residents to bring food waste to Mack Park for free.
+Residents can also compost on their own.